-On the 30th November, at seven o'clock, as her family were sitting at Oberstenfeld. her brother saw this same spectre, whom he had often seen before, pass through the door of the room.
-On the night of the 4th, she came again, with her arms crossed on her breast, and looked silently and sadly at Mrs. H----.
-On her appearing some nights after, Mrs. H--'s child saw her, and at first laughed, pointing to her as to somebody he knew, but immediately after he laid himself back on the shoulder of the person who carried him, as if afraid.
+On the 30th November, at seven o'clock, as her family were sitting at Oberstenfeld, her brother saw this same spectre, whom he had often seen before, pass through the door of the room.
+On the night of the 4th, she came again, with her arms crossed on her breast, and looked silently and sadly at Mrs. H-.
+On her appearing some nights after, Mrs. Hchild saw her, and at first laughed, pointing to her as to somebody he knew, but immediately after he laid himself back on the shoulder of the person who carried him, as if afraid.
 It appeared that he remembered having seen her at Oberstenfeld.

-On the night of the 13th, the spirit came again, but clothed in a white robe: and she said-"The time is come for me to know that Jesus Christ was really the Son of God," &c. &c.
-Mrs. H---- said-"What time is this?"
+On the night of the 13th, the spirit came again, but clothed in a white robe; and she said-"The time is come for me to know that Jesus Christ was really the Son of God," &c. &c.
+Mrs. H-- said-"What time is this?"
 She answered-"It is the time when we see the happy spirits keep their festival.
 I know that man can only be saved through God's mercy.
 Pray for the strengthening of my faith."
-Mrs. H---- prayed with her earnestly; after which, she appeared to her no more.
+Mrs. H-- prayed with her earnestly; after which, she appeared to her no more.

-Four years after this had happened, and two years after Mrs. H----'s death, the following circumstance occurred at Oberstenfeld, which may serve as some proof of the reality of the spectres seen by Mrs. H----, and that they were not subjective, but objective-at least to those who are not determined to reject these facts altogether, because they are contrary to their cumstance, when last year (1830) at notions of God and the world.
-Some years after Mrs. H---- had quitted Oberstenfeld, the magistrate Pfäfflen came there, and purchased one of the old cathedral houses, which he rebuilt.
-Under the cathedral was a cellar, of which he had the use.
+Four years after this had happened, and two years after Mrs. H-'s death, the following circumstance occurred at Oberstenfeld, which may serve as some proof of the reality of the spectres seen by Mrs. H-, and that they were not subjective, but objective-at least to those who are not determined to reject these facts altogether, because they are contrary to their became alarmed, and said-"Pray for yourself, I cannot pray with you," &c.; whereon the spectre looked sad, and departed.
+On the night of the 1st November she came again, and asked some questions which had reference to the spectre with whom she had appeared at the use.

 Before proceeding farther, we must mention that Mr. P. never saw the Seherin in his life-never had read her history, nor heard of this instance of her ghostseeing; and, before he went there, all her family had left Oberstenfeld.
 He was thus ignorant and unsuspicious of the whole affair.
 He is a healthy man, enlightened and educated, no hypocrite, and no believer in ghosts.
-The following story, which he vouches for on his honour. should at least make the doubter pause.
-It is easy to pronounce on these things, with a pen in your hand, by the fireside. but how few, for the love of truth, will take the trouble to travel a few miles to see the parties concerned, and investigate the facts.
-When the Scherin was alive. and these things talked of, did any of those, who now write volumes of refutation, ever take the trouble to come and see her, and hear her, and examine her themselves?
+The following story, which he vouches for on his honour, should at least make the doubter pause.
+It is easy to pronounce on these things, with a pen in your hand, by the fireside, but how few, for the love of truth, will take the trouble to travel a few miles to see the parties concerned, and investigate the facts.
+When the Seherin was alive, and these things talked of, did any of those, who now write volumes of refutation, ever take the trouble to come and see her, and hear her, and examine her themselves?
 No; they sat still at their desks, and yet consider themselves better able to pronounce on these facts than the calm, earnest, profound psychologist, Eschenmayer, who examined everything on the spot, and in person, and thought nothing of taking a journey, in the depth of winter, for the purpose.
 So only on such subjects can truth be elicited.
 Learning and speculation cannot supply the place of personal investigation.
 I return to my story-